chiffa/BioFlow/dev_log.rst

 -   (Won't fix)Move node annotation loading/offloading to an elasticsearch instance, always mapping to uniprots

--  (OK) The alteration of the chain of statistics calculation is somewhat hardcore
+-  (DONE) The alteration of the chain of statistics calculation is somewhat hardcore

 Integration:
 ------------